yifso/nteract/docs/notes/group5-group.md

 - `nbformat`, `nbformat_minor`: The version of the nbformat that this notebook follows.
 - `metadata`: Top-level metadata stored in the notebook.

-This package includes strongly-typed interfaces and creators for each cell type that exists in the Jupyter nbformat specification: code cells, markdown cells, and raw cells.
-For more information on this, view the examples for this package.
+This Jupyter specification outlines three different cell types: code cells, Markdown cells, and raw cells.
+The /commutable package provides type interfaces and functions.
+These help create data objects to match the specifications of cell types.

 #### Transient nteract data